karlbenedict/karlbenedict.github.io/CV/CV.md

 American Association of Geographers

+## College Service

+### UNM - College of University Libraries and Learning Sciences

+2015 - Present, *Presiding Officer Elect*; *Faculty Search Committee* (Chair) for the Research Support Librarian for the Life Sciences

+2014 - Present, *Promotion & Tenure Committee* (Chair, 2015-Present); *Faculty Search Committee* for three faculty positions: Research Support Librarians for Engineering, Physical Sciences and Life Sciences

+2014 - 2015, *Committee on Committees*

+### UNM - College of Arts & Sciences

+2010, *Committee Member* (as a representative of UNM’s College of Arts and Sciences) of UNM’s Enterprise Email Steering Committee

 ## University Service

+2015, *Contributor* to the UNM's Draft Data Center and Server Room Standard

 2013 - Present, *Planning Committee*, CI-Day/D2K Planning Committee

 2011 - Present, *Leadership Team Member*, University of New Mexico Research Storage Consortium

 1998 - 2000, 2011 - 2013, *Committee Member*, University of New Mexico Faculty Senate Computer/Information Technology Use Committee

-2010, *Committee Member* (as a representative of UNM’s College of Arts and Sciences) of UNM’s Enterprise Email Steering Committee

 2001 - 2004, *Committee Member*, University of New Mexico Student Health Center Advisory Committee